USAJOBS/help-center/how-to/account/password/change.md

 section: how-to
 title: How to change your password
 breadcrumb: Change your password
+long-form: true
 category: account
 tags: [password, change, support-password]
 ---

 1. Sign into your account by clicking the **Sign In** icon at the top right of any page.
 2. Click **Username & Password** at the bottom of the column on the left.
 3. Enter your current password followed by your new password.
 4. Verify your new password.
 5. Click the **Save** button at the bottom of the page.